privacytools/static-sites/chat/privacy.md

 ### Legal Basis for Processing your data

 Aragon Ventures LLC processes your data under our Legitimate Interest to provide our Service to you in a an efficient and secure manner and to ensure the legal compliance and proper administration of our business.
 Essentially, this means that we process your data only as necessary to deliver the Service and for internal administration purposes, and in a manner that you understand and expect.
-We also carry out processing that is necessary to provide our Service to you under our chat.privacytools.io Homeserver Terms and Conditions and processing that is necessary to comply with our legal obligations.
-Where consent is required by law in relation to certain processing, we will ask for your consent.
+We also carry out processing that is necessary to provide our Service to you under our chat.privacytools.io Homeserver [Terms and Conditions](https://chat.privacytools.io/) and processing that is necessary to comply with our legal obligations.

 We process your information for the purposes of providing our decentralized, openly-federated and (optionally) end-to-end encrypted communication Service, getting in touch with you, responding to your requests, working with our suppliers to deliver the Service and enabling its features, ensuring the security of our Service, developing, fixing and improving our Service, administering our business and complying with the law.

 The nature of the Service and its implementation results in some caveats concerning this processing, particularly in terms of GDPR Article 17 Right to Erasure (Right to be Forgotten).
 We believe these caveats (discussed in the section below in detail) are in line with the broader societal interests served by providing the Service.

-In situations where the interests of the individual appear to be in conflict with the broader societal interests, we will seek to reconcile those differences guided by our policy.

 ### Right to Erasure